EchoVault/SugarDB/README.md

   v, _ := server.Get("key")
   fmt.Println(v) // Hello, world!

-  // (Optional): Listen for TCP connections on this EchoVault instance. server.Start()
+  // (Optional): Listen for TCP connections on this SugarDB instance. server.Start()
 }
 ```

-An embedded EchoVault instance can still be part of a cluster, and the changes triggered
+An embedded SugarDB instance can still be part of a cluster, and the changes triggered
 from the API will be consistent across the cluster.

 <a name="usage-client-server"></a>